Nathan-Vandevoort/ENVY/README.md

 ## FAQ
  - Q: Will Envy do Skip Rendered Frames?
    - A: Envy will never re-allocate a finished frame.
-However if you create a new job and tell envy to render frames 1-100 envy will render frames 1-100 regardless if some of those frames are already rendered.
+However, if you create a new job and tell envy to render frames 1-100 envy will render frames 1-100 regardless if some of those frames are already rendered.
  - Q: What happens if all my computers sign out but not all my frames are finished?
    - A: If you start up some more Envy instances they will pick back up where they left off.
  - Q: I'm not getting any frames from Envy!